Part One: 2023 Drug Testing Industry Trends

 As we enter the second decade of legal recreational and medicinal cannabis use, two important themes stand out to me.
 The first is testing.
 The vast majority of employers now understand the key to addressing legal cannabis use is to continue cannabis testing.
 According to a recent survey by the National Safety Council,1 most employers experience an increase in incidents and a decline in performance after discontinuing cannabis testing.

-The second common theme is balancing SAFETY + FAIRNESS™ with policies focused on deterring workday use.
+The second common theme is balancing workplace safety and employee privacy with policies focused on deterring workday use.
 In the coming year, we anticipate that more companies will adapt their drug testing policies to meet the needs of employers, employees, customers, and others with a vested interest in maintaining safety while also recognizing the realities of legal cannabis use.

 SAMMIE DABBS – EXECUTIVE VICE PRESIDENT OF SALES